mercari/tortoise/docs/horizontal.md

 After a while, the target workload looks like:
 - resource request: 4 cores.
-- the num of replicas: 10 (the same as `preferred-replicas-number-upper-limit`)
+- the num of replicas: 10 (the same as `PreferredReplicaNumUpperLimit`)
 - the resource consumption starts to be decreasing.

 Given the resource consumption starts to be decreasing, the Tortoise switch the scaling way back to Horizontal.